wrla2026/wrla2026.github.io/index.markdown

 # layout: home
 ---

-The 16th International Workshop on Rewriting Logic and its Applications, a satellite event of ETAPS 2026, is to be held on April 11-12 2026 in Torino, Italy.

 Rewriting is a natural model of computation and an expressive semantic framework for concurrency, parallelism, communication, and interaction.
 It can be used for specifying a wide range of systems and